 Apeldoorn AT, van Helvoirt H, Meihuizen H, et al. The influence of centralization and directional preference on spinal control in patients with nonspecific low back pain.
 J Orthop Sports Phys Ther.
 2016;46(4):258–269.
-Free Article.
+Article Summary on PubMed.

 Langevin P, Desmeules F, Lamothe M, Robitaille S, Roy JS.
 Comparison of 2 manual therapy and exercise protocols for cervical radiculopathy: a randomized clinical trial evaluating short-term effects.
 J Orthop Sports Phys Ther.
 2015;45(1):4-17.
-Free Article.
+Article Summary on Pub Med.

 VanGelder LH, Hoogenboom BJ, Vaughn DW.
 A phased rehabilitation protocol for athletes with lumbar intervertebral disc herniation.
 Int J Sports Phys Ther.
 2013;8(4):482–516.
 Free Article.

 Di Ciaccio E, Polastri M, Gasbarrini A. Cervical disc herniation: is the regression flawed by age: a case report.
 Int J Ther Rehabil.
 2013;20(12):612–616.
 Abstract Not Available.